mikro-orm/mikro-orm/docs/docs/unit-of-work.md

 the `UnitOfWork`.

-Now whenever you call `em.flush()` MikroORM will iterate over all entities you previously marked for persisting via `em.persistLater()`.
+Now whenever you call `em.flush()` MikroORM will iterate over all entities you previously marked for persisting via `em.persist()`.
 For each object it will compare the original property and association values with the values that are currently set on the object.
 If changes are detected then the object is queued for a UPDATE operation.
 Only the fields that actually changed are updated.